- 1 When and in what order did the pricing games debut?

 The 25th Anniversary Special is labeled #0001S, and the 30th Anniversary Special in Las Vegas is labeled #0001LV.

-The Price Is Right Salutes, the $1,000,000 Spectaculars, and A Celebration of Bob Barker's 50 Years in Television, the reality show specials from Season 44, and The Price Is Right at Night, and The Price Is Right Celebrates 50 Years are considered a single series.
+The Price Is Right Salutes, the $1,000,000 Spectaculars, A Celebration of Bob Barker's 50 Years in Television, the reality show specials from Season 44, and The Price Is Right at Night, and The Price Is Right Celebrates 50 Years are considered a single series.
 They run on the same principle as the ‘70s nighttime show, with three digits followed by the letters “SP.”
 For instance, MDS 15 is #021SP.
 (This system was also briefly shaken up by the COVID-19 outbreak, with #040SP taping in Season 48 but production shutting down before #039SP could be recorded; the latter ended up being used for the first primetime show of Season 49.)

 In which pricing games does knowing all of the prices NOT guarantee a win?